 - Make a list of the relatively healthy foods that your child likes.
 Make sure they are no sweeter than fruit, and not extremely high in fat.
 These foods will sustain your child during the weaning period.

 - Rid your house completely of junk food.
 Absolutely no sweets, chips, and other sweet or overly fatty foods.
 Your whole family needs to cooperate.
-Your child shouldn't be able to see these foods, or see someone else eating them, or your child will start craving them.
+Your child shouldn't even be able to see these foods, or see someone else eating them, or your child will start craving them.

 - Buy foods that you want your child to learn to like, (e.g., fruits, vegetables, and whole grains).

 - Make tasty dishes with the foods that you want your child to eat.
 Use ingredients that your child already likes (but are still healthy).
 For example, if you are trying to get your child to eat broccoli and she likes cheddar cheese, sprinkle cheddar cheese on the broccoli.